open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-01.png
   :alt: Visualizer Plugin Template Repository

-4. Name the repository "rate-viewer", since the main purpose of this plugin is to visualize spike rate.
+4. Name the repository "rate-viewer", since the main purpose of this plugin is to visualize spike rate of an electrode.

 5. Click the green "Create repository from template" button.